ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Such trust can also be established directly or indirectly, implicitly or explicitly.
 One explicit way to establish such trust may be the Verifier first acts as an Attester and creates Evidence about itself to be consumed by the Endorser and/or Verifier Owner as the Relying Parties.
-[FIXME from Henk: this still does not really makes sense] If it is accepted as trustworthy, then they can provide Endorsements and Appraisal Policies that enable it to act as a Verifier.
+If it is accepted as trustworthy, then they can provide Endorsements and Appraisal Policies that enable it to act as a Verifier.